 It’s wonderful that so many people’s first reaction is, “How can I help?”
 Unless you have disaster response training, the answer right now is to donate money and supplies, and to keep survivors in your thoughts as the specific needs and opportunities to serve are identified.

-We know that our community here in New York wants to help in any way possible, so we have compiled some resources to help you make the biggest impact:
+We know that the community here in New York wants to help in any way possible, so we have compiled some resources to help you make the biggest impact:

-In response to the earthquake in Mexico, here are some organizations and ways to give back:
+In response to Hurrican Dorian, below are some verified organizations and ways to give back though donations.

 All too often in recent years, headlines have brought news of terrible disasters in our world.
 Whether international or domestic, natural or man made, these crises prompt us to ask how we can use our resources to help those directly impacted.